idobu/Signature_Verification_Project/README.md

 # Signature_Verification_Project Overview
-A Client-Server project using React-Native, NodeJS and Python to make Registration of a user using written signature and then verify the logged-in user.
+A Client-Server project using React-Native, NodeJS (mostly TS) and Python to make Registration of a user using written signature and then verify the logged-in user.

 ## Introduction
 This project introduces a signature authentication system that leverages a React-Native application, a NodeJS server, and multiple Python services to create a robust signature verification process.
 The system is designed to learn from the user's unique signature characteristics during registration and use this information to verify identity during login attempts.